ra1nb0rn/search_vulns/README.md

 options:
-  -h, --help            show this help message and exit -u, --update          Download the latest version of the the local vulnerability and software database --full-update         Fully (re)build the local vulnerability and software database --full-install        Fully install search_vulns, including all dependencies (python packages, system
+  -h, --help            show this help message and exit -u, --update          Download the latest version of the the local vulnerability and
-                        packages etc.)
+                        software database from GitHub repo --full-update         Fully (re)build the local vulnerability and software database --full-update-module MODULE_ID [MODULE_ID ...]
+                        Fully (re)build the local database for the given module(s) in-place --full-install        Fully install search_vulns, including all dependencies (python packages, system packages etc.)
   -a, --artifacts       Print JSON list of artifacts created during full update -f {txt,json}, --format {txt,json}
                         Output format, either 'txt' or 'json' (default: 'txt') -o OUTPUT, --output OUTPUT
                         File to write found vulnerabilities to -q QUERY, --query QUERY
-                        A query, either a software title like 'Apache 2.4.39', a product ID string (e.g.
-                        CPE 2.3) or a list of vuln IDs -c CONFIG, --config CONFIG
+                        A query, either a software title like 'Apache 2.4.39', a product ID string (e.g. CPE 2.3) or a list of vuln IDs -c CONFIG, --config CONFIG
                         A config file to use (default: config.json) -V, --version         Print the version of search_vulns --cpe-search-threshold CPE_SEARCH_THRESHOLD
                         Similarity threshold used for retrieving a CPE via the cpe_search tool --ignore-general-product-vulns
                         Ignore vulnerabilities that only affect a general product (i.e. without version) --include-single-version-vulns
                         Include vulnerabilities that only affect one specific version of a product when querying a lower version --use-created-product-ids
                         If no matching product ID exists in the software database, automatically use matching ones created by search_vulns --include-patched     Include vulnerabilities reported as (back)patched, e.g. by Debian Security Tracker, in results
 ```
 Note that when querying software with ``-q`` you have to put the software information in quotes if it contains any spaces.
 Also, you can use ``-q`` multiple times to make multiple queries at once.
 For one, a query can be a software name / title like 'Apache 2.4.39' or 'Wordpress 5.7.2'.
 Furthermore, a query can also be a [CPE 2.3](https://csrc.nist.gov/projects/security-content-automation-protocol/specifications/cpe) string.